-In 1998, TaxSlayer.com was created by family business, Rhodes-Murphy & Co.
-Now with over 130 employees in its headquarters in Georgia, TaxSlayer is known as one of the most affordable tax planning services out there.
-The company goal is to create innovative and helpful tax preparation software.
-With millions of tax returns prepared with the service annually, it says it fulfills that mission by providing a remarkable customer experience.
+In 1998, TaxSlayer.com was created by a company that offered traditional tax filing services.
+Now with more than 130 employees in its headquarters in Georgia, TaxSlayer is known as one of the most affordable tax planning services.
+With millions of tax returns prepared annually, TaxSlayer is also one of the most popular services.

 With innovation and a good experience being at the forefront of TaxSlayer’s goals, the service strives to give customers great software and technical support come tax season.
-This dedication and its affordability makes TaxSlayer a good choice for tax preparation.
+Combined with its affordability, TaxSlayer is a solid choice for tax preparation.

 TaxSlayer’s Filing Options

-TaxSlayer offers multiple different online filing options: Simply Free, Classic and Premium.
-All options are compatible with different devices, making it easy to file on either your laptop or your phone.
+For the 2018 tax year, TaxSlayer offers five online filing options: Simply Free, Classic, Premium, Self-Employed and Ultimate.
+All options are compatible with different devices, making it easy to file on your laptop or phone.

 TaxSlayer allows you to file forms in two ways: Quick File or the traditional method.
-Quick File is fit for those with few forms and simple tax returns.
+Quick File is a good fit for those with few forms and simple tax returns.
 You select the necessary forms and TaxSlayer automatically directs you to them to fill out.
-The traditional method is a more guided method and is fit for more complicated finances.
+The traditional method is a more guided experience and is fit for more complicated finances.

 If you need any help during filing, you have access to free email and phone support.
-But this is limited to technical support – if you want access to a tax professional, you will need to upgrade to at least the Premium option.
+But this is limited to technical support.
+Access to a tax professional requires an upgrade to at least the Premium option.

-Along with PDF import, you also have W-2 import to make the process even quicker.
-If you filed with TaxSlayer the previous year, you can also pull last year’s tax return information to fill in all the unchanging, basic information automatically.
+Along with the ability to import the previous year’s return, you also have W-2 import to make the process even quicker.
 Like the Simply Free option, you have unlimited technical support over phone and email.
-You will need to upgrade for access to a tax professional.
+You will still need to upgrade for access to a tax professional.

 Military Filing Option

-TaxSlayer offers a military discount for active duty military personnel.
+TaxSlayer offers a discount for active duty military personnel.
 Active duty military can file their federal returns for free using the Classic filing option.
-State returns are not free but only cost $15 per state return.
+State returns are the standard price of $29.

 Return & Payment Options

 The fastest way to receive your return is through direct deposit into a savings account or checking account.
 You can also get it as a check, but it’ll take longer.
-And for state refunds only, you can get it on a prepaid debit card.
+If you want a refund advance, TaxSlayer offers an advance (as a $500 or $1,000 loan) on a prepaid debit card.

 Paid Add-On Features